hazznain/getting_and_cleaning_data/README.md

 	https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-3. Open R or R studio and set working directory to cloned repo directory using follwoing withing the console.
+3. Open R or R studio and set working directory to cloned repo directory using following within the console.

 	`setwd("<Path on your system>/getting_and_cleaning_data/")`

-4. Optional step : If you have not already installed following plyr, sqldf and reshape2 pacages in R then install them using .
+4. Optional step : If you have not already installed "plyr", "sqldf" and "reshape2" packages in R then install them using .

 	`install.packages("reshape2")`
 	`install.packages("plyr")`